kamilskainos/test/README.md

 ## Making changes to other artifacts

 Pulling other artifacts back into source control is currently not automated.
-Therefore any changes that are made outside of local repository file strucutre will need to be manually copied in before pushed to git branch.
+Therefore, any changes that are made outside of local repository file structure will need to be manually copied in before pushed to git branch.

 ## Pulling scripts from Iguana

 Changes done to scripts via Iguana instance interface can be pulled back automatically using a script.
 Current version supports both Iguana v5 and Iguana v6.
-All project files will be pulled from Iguana user folder.
-It's up to you to make sure that only relevant files are uploaded to GitHub by manually deleting any unnecessary additons (e.g. local test channels).
+<br />All project files will be pulled from Iguana user folder.
+It's up to you to make sure that only relevant files are uploaded to GitHub by manually deleting any unnecessary additions (e.g. local test channels).
-<br />It's worth noting that the script will **ignore** any channels for swhich the name starts with a **~** character.
+<br />It's worth noting that the script will **ignore** any channels for switch the name starts with a **~** character.
 This allows developers to name their local channels (e.g. used for testing) accordingly and avoid being pulled back into source control.

 Supported translator script types:
 * :white_check_mark: Filter